JackBJ23/Topo-GEN/README.md

 # More information

-For more details about persistence diagrams, topological regularizers, stability and differentiability properties, and more detailed information about the meaning of these functions, see B. Jedlicki, Jack.
+For more details about persistence diagrams, topological regularizers, stability and differentiability properties, and more information about the meaning of these functions, see B. Jedlicki, Jack.
 [2024](https://diposit.ub.edu/dspace/handle/2445/217016).

 # References